“A huge advance in brief therapy.”

 The course is £180 per day.
-It is also possible to book with a deposit and pay in installments, full payment is required by 1st August 2019.
+Booking is confirmed only once payment is received.
+It is also possible to book with a deposit and pay in installments and full payment is required by 1st August 2019.

 There is a 50% discount for those repeating a course with Andrew Austin for the Level repeated.
 Please contact me.